kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 ```

 I have programmed this same pattern probably thousands of times and it has always felt reasonable but also a bit troubling.
 In this implementation I employ a method-scoped variable to hold onto the instance while I modify its state ... but I really like to minimize method variables.
-Also, and most irksome, is the last line where I force return of the new instance by dangling a reference to to the instance, 'aParrot', at the end of the method.
+Also, and most irksome, is the last line where I force return of the instance by dangling a reference to it, 'aParrot', at the end of the method.

 Utilizing #tap makes this method much cleaner and better overall, from my point of view, in both respects.
 Here's the equivalent method with tap: